skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 humans without the aid of the telescope.
 The town is buzzing with news of this.
 Commoners look nervously into the sky.

-Back at the inn, the others are surprised to see Eomer is back.
+Back at the inn, the others are surprised to see Eomier is back.
 He was nowhere to be found yesterday, and they spend some time telling him about the black cloud and the fight with the general the night before.
-Eomer reveals that he spent all of the previous day looking for Norvus.
+Eomier reveals that he spent all of the previous day looking for Norvus.

 A group of officials arrives at the inn to meet with the party.
 The